Intercollegiate Horse Shows Association

-The Intercollegiate Horse Shows Association (IHSA) is a nonprofit organization composed of men and women of all riding levels and offers individual and team competition in hunter seat equitation, Western horsemanship and reining at more than 400 member colleges and universities.
-Members of IHSA participate at horse shows, regardless of their experience or financial status.
-Students compete at eight levels from beginner through advanced with provided horses, eliminating the expense of horse ownership.
-Founded in 1967 by Bob Cacchione, it is the oldest and largest intercollegiate equestrian organization with 10,000 members in 47 states and Canada.
-IHSA college and university team participation is represented through a variety of programs including varsity athletics, academic departments and club sports.
-IHSA offers hands-on experience and professional development in multiple facets of the equine industry.
-Many IHSA teams participate in service projects, giving back to their communities.
+The Intercollegiate Horse Shows Association (IHSA) is a nonprofit organization composed of men and women of all riding levels and offers both individual and team competition.
+Members of the IHSA participate in horse shows.
+Students compete at eight levels, from beginner through advanced, with horses provided to them.
+The organisation was founded by Bob Cacchione in 1967 and currently has +10,000 members in 47 U.S. states and Canada.
+400 colleges and universities participate in the program, where college and university team participation is represented through varsity athletics, academic departments and club sports.

-An estimated 250,000 people have participated in the IHSA and it contributes a significant percentage of membership to the U.S. Hunter Jumper Association (USHJA), the U.S. Equestrian Federation (USEF), the American Quarter Horse Association (AQHA) and the National Reining Horse Association (NRHA).
+An estimated 250,000 people have participated in the IHSA and contributes a significant percentage of membership to the U.S. Hunter Jumper Association (USHJA), the U.S. Equestrian Federation (USEF), the American Quarter Horse Association (AQHA) and the National Reining Horse Association (NRHA).

 Divisions

 Within the IHSA, riders compete as individuals and teams in English riding (hunter seat equitation, aka, 'flat,' and over fences) or Western riding (Western horsemanship and reining).
-There are eight hunter seat levels total of nine classes including: Introductory, Pre-Novice, Novice, Limit on the flat and over fences, Intermediate on the flat and over fences, and Open on the flat and over fences.
-Alumni on the flat and Alumni over fences may also be offered.
+There are eight hunter seat levels total of nine classes including Introductory, Pre-Novice, Novice, Limit on the flat and over fences, Intermediate on the flat and over fences, and Open on the flat and over fences.
+Alumni on the flat and Alumni over fences may be offered.

-For the Hunter Seat divisions, over fences, the Limit division jumps are set at 2’-2’3”, Intermediate jumps at 2’6”-2’9” and Open jumps at 2’9”-3’.
-The Limit courses tend to be very straight forward while the Open courses require more challenging patterns such as bending lines or rollback turns.
+For the Hunter Seat divisions, over fences, the Limit division jumps are set at 2’ to 2’3”, Intermediate jumps at 2’6” to 2’9” and Open jumps at 2’9” to 3’.

-In Western Horsemanship there are six levels: Beginner Western Horsemanship, Rookie A and B, Novice, Level I, Level II, Open and Open Reining.
+In Western Horsemanship, there are six levels: Beginner Western Horsemanship, Rookie A and B, Novice, Level I, Level II, Open and Open Reining.
 Alumni Horsemanship may be offered.